-Everything about Domaine de la Cote de l’Ange Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Domaine de la Cote de l’Ange Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine de la Cote de l’Ange Vineyards, Wines, Winemaking

-Domaine de la Cote de l’Ange owns 13.5 hectares of vineyards in Chateauneuf du Pape and an additional 2.5 hectares of vines located in the Cotes du Rhone.
+Domaine de la Cote de l’Ange owns 13.5 hectares of vineyards in Chateauneuf du Pape and an additional 2.5 hectares of vines located in the Cotes du Rhone appellation.
 1.5 hectares are devoted to the growing of white wine grapes.
 The remaining 12 hectares are used in the production of red Chateauneuf du Pape wine.

 Domaine de la Cote de l’Ange produces three red wines and one white wine in Chateauneuf du Pape. wine.